jaabberwocky/oscp-prep/README.md

 [Youtube Playlist](https://www.youtube.com/playlist?list=PLidcsTyj9JXK-fnabFLVEvHinQ14Jy5tf)

+This one seems useful also: [Virtual Hacking Labs](https://www.virtualhackinglabs.com)

 ### Penetration Testing by Georgia Weidman

 Great book!
 Some things are outdated, but you can get the resources [here](https://s3.us-east-2.amazonaws.com/penetrationtestingedition1/index.html)